Advertiser Disclosure

 • No FDIC protection

-Venmo is exceptionally simple to set up, and if you already have a personal Venmo account, you can simply add a business profile to your account in a few clicks.
-Venmo can also be added as an option to an existing Braintree or PayPal account for online purchases, though you’ll end up paying higher processing fees.
+Venmo is simple to set up, and if you already have a personal Venmo account, you can simply add a business profile to your account in a few clicks.
+Venmo can also be added as an option to an existing Braintree or PayPal account for online purchases, though you'll end up paying higher processing fees.

-However, we don’t recommend Venmo for more established businesses or those accepting primarily online payments, due to Venmo’s transaction limits, higher fees for online payments, and no support for sales tax.
+Note: We don't recommend Venmo for more established businesses or those accepting primarily online payments, due to Venmo's transaction limits, higher fees for online payments, and no support for sales tax.

 Venmo Pricing